Closing off 2020 and Planning 2021: How to?

 How much time do you get to travel, experience the world and do things that open you up to new experiences and excitement?

-After you've done that, do the same exercise, but for 2020: where do you want to be in the end of 2020?
+After you've done that, do the same exercise, but for 2021: where do you want to be?
+Set a score for that one.

 A big hairy audacious goal, or BHAG, is a clear target for anyone to strive for - generally used for organizations, but here I am suggesting you try it on yourself.